saurabh-ariyan/back-end-developer-interview-questions/README.md

 * Have you created or managed some web service?
 * What web service protocals do you know?

-#### <a name="csrcspecific">Common Server Response Codes</a>

-Question: Describe server response code 200. **Answer: ("OK") Evertying went ok.
-The entity-body, if any, is a representation of some resource.**

-Question: Describe server response code 201. **Answer: ("Created") A new resource was created at the client's request.
-The location header should contain a URI to the new resource and the entity-body should contain a representation of the newly created resource.**

-Question: Describe server response code 204. **Answer: ("No Content") The server declined to send back any status message or representation**

-Question: Describe server response code 301. **Answer: ("Moved Permanently") Client triggered an action on the server that caused the URI of a resource to change.**

-Question: Describe server response code 400. **Answer: ("Bad Request") A problem occured on the client side.
-The entity-body, if any, is a error message.**

-Quesiton: Describe server response code 401. **Answer: ("Unauthorized") The client faild to provide proper authentication for the requested resource.**

-Question: Descibe server response code 404. **Answer: ("Not Found") Client requested a URI that doesn't map to any resource.**

-Question: Describe server response code 409. **Answer: ("Conflict") Client attempted to put the servers resource into a impossable or inconsistant state.**

-Question: Descibe server response code 500 **Answer: ("Internal Server Error") A problem occured on the server side.
-The entity-body, if any, is a error message.**

 **[[⬆]](#toc) return to Table of Contents**